 In traditional tower-based networks, a central tower beams the signal in straight lines (sometimes on three different frequencies.)
 If terrain or an object blocks the straight line, there will be a dead spot where the tower cannot “see”.

 As the signal moves further away it loses strength, which decreases the data rate.
 For example, a data rate of 50 Mbps near the tower degrades as the client gets further away until the data rate dissipates to zero.
 This results in a poor experience for users at the edge of the tower’s range.

 Our network is a combination of fiber and our own technology, MagiNet™ Using our tool MagiPlan™ (a software tool that combines neural network-based land-cover and land-use classifiers with LoS visibility, link quality requirements and network capacity requirements) we design high-performance networks more quickly, accurately and cost-efficiently than traditional manual designs.

 New Bandwidth Injection™ (NBI™) is a feature of MagiNet™ which permits additional bandwidth to be injected to the system to remove bottlenecks and increase overall capacity.
 Because of the advanced routing and simplicity of MagiLink™ firmware, this can be achieved in a large variety of ways, one is to add more data pipelines into the area in question, the other is to upgrade the equipment in the Data Pipelines.

 All streaming services, such as Netflix or Amazon Prime Video*, require a minimum amount of consistent bandwidth to function without interruption (buffering).
-Without that bandwidth, important services such as on-line schooling and video conferencing are interrupted.
-Many Internet-related factors affecting performance are beyond the control of the local Internet Service Provider (ISP), however, one key factor in the control of an ISP operating MagiNet™ is the minimum amount of bandwidth available to each customer through its network.
+Many Internet-related factors affecting performance are beyond the control of the local Internet Service Provider (ISP) However, one key differentiator of MagiNet™ is the minimum amount of bandwidth available to each customer through its network.